johnhw/moodle_nbgrader/README.md

 Basic scripts for Moodle integration with nbgrader (configured for UoG)

 ## To import students from Moodle
-* Step 1.
-Export names from the grade book (Gradebook/export/plain text)
+* Export names from the grade book (Gradebook/export/plain text)

         python import_classlist.py <csvfile>